Difference between credit ratings and Credit Scores Explained

 Credit ratings are usually expressed as letter grades like A1+, A1-, A2, A3, A4, etc.

-With a view to match the global capital measures and capital standards prescribed by the Basel Committee on Banking Supervision (BCBS) framework, the Reserve Bank of India introduced a risk asset ratio system for banks (including foreign banks) in India as a capital adequacy measure.
-The Basel code on capital adequacy stipulates how much capital a bank should have in place, in relation to the elements of credit risk in various types of assets in the balance sheet as well as off-balance sheet business of the banks.
+To match the global capital measures and capital standards prescribed by the Basel Committee on Banking Supervision (BCBS) framework, the Reserve Bank of India introduced a risk asset ratio system for banks (including foreign banks) in India as a capital adequacy measure.
+The Basel Code on capital adequacy stipulates how much capital a bank should have in place, regarding the elements of credit risk in various types of assets in the balance sheet as well as off-balance sheet business of the banks.
 Risk Weight Mapping of Short-Term Ratings of the Domestic Rating AgenciesWhere “+” or “-” notation is attached to the rating, the corresponding main rating category risk weight should be used.
 For example, A+ or A- would be considered to be in the A rating category.
 Where “+” or “-” notation is attached to the rating, the corresponding main rating category risk weight should be used for A2 and below, unless specified otherwise.
 For example, A2+ or A2- would be considered to be in the A2 rating category and assigned a 50 percent risk weight.

 Originally posted on July 22, 2014, edited and reposted on February 13, 2023